 My images are sometimes just about life or something candid I’ve seen on the street.

-Street photography for me is an instinctive urge and after six or seven years of wandering the streets with my camera it still is to some extent about staying curious and inspired – and then looking for that decisive moment.
+Street photography for me is an instinctive urge and after nine or ten years of wandering the streets with my camera it still is to some extent about staying curious and inspired – and then looking for that decisive moment.
 I have to admit, I just love it!

 I’m often shooting people that don’t know or maybe don’t want to be shot.
 This often means being discreet, maybe sneaky, often shooting from the hip or from some other angle.
 Trying to blend in or be invisible so that I don’t stand out or get noticed, however a cheeky smile does come in handy every now and again.